 The public participation process shall be periodically reviewed by the TPO in terms of its effectiveness in assuring full and open access for the general public to the transportation planning process.

-Copies of the approved process shall be submitted to FDOT, FHWA and FTA for their review and comment.
+Copies of the approved process shall be submitted to the Florida Department of Transportation (FDOT), Federal Highway Administration (FHWA), and Federal Transit Administration (FTA) for their review and comment.

 6.6 Future Amendments to the Current Process